silshack/fall2013/_posts/erholmes/2013-09-30-erinh-fileio.md

 published: true
 ---

-Soo it doesn't ask for the filename until the end of the program.
+So it doesn't ask for the filename until the end of the program, which is not exactly intuitive.
 But it does ask for it!

 ```python
 def add_names(list_of_names, file):